Battle of Demotika: Aftermath

-While raiding Thrace in the aftermath of the battle, Orhan's son Süleyman took control control of the nearby stronghold of Tzympe, establishing an Ottoman presence on the European side of the Dardanelles.
+While raiding Thrace in the aftermath of the battle, Orhan's son Süleyman took control of the nearby stronghold of Tzympe, establishing an Ottoman presence on the European side of the Dardanelles.
 Ottoman activity in Thrace increased over the next two years, culminating in the occupation of the Byzantine fortress of Gallipoli in 1354 after an earthquake damaged its walls.
 From Tenedos, John V attempted to seize Constantinople in March 1353, but his effort failed.
 John VI responded by deposing him and elevating Matthew as co-emperor, yet Kantakouzenos was increasingly blamed for bringing the Ottomans into the empire's internal disputes.
 Ottoman expansion continued after these events, as Orhan no longer had obligations to John V and pursued his own interests in Europe.

 In 1354 John VI abdicated and retired to monastic life, while John V returned to Constantinople and defeated Matthew the following year, compelling him to renounce his claims.
 For the Ottomans, Demotika and the seizure of Gallipoli marked the establishment of a permanent European bridgehead, from which they expanded across Thrace and launched further raids into the Balkans.